pamnyb0/pamnyb0/README.md

 I designed a personal logo that's been featured in several of my school projects.
 I spent quite a bit of time fine-tuning the transparency and quality to get it just right.
 *Thank you, decades-old Photoshop skills, still holding up strong.*

-Feel free to connect if you're into web development, want to collaborate or want to share feedback on any of my projects!
+Feel free to connect if you're into web development, enjoy sharing feedback, or see potential for collaboration! 👩‍💻

 ![visitors](https://komarev.com/ghpvc/?username=pamnyb0&label=PROFILE+VIEWS&color=6f42c1&style=flat-square)